 The clean and climate-controlled area is used for most scientific applications and medical device coating.

 Coating for a Variety of Industries

 Established in 1984, AIC specializes in several manufacturing sectors, including medical, IT, automotive, energy, aerospace and food processing.
 The company’s 50,000-sq-ft plant contains a conveyorized powder coating line capable of handling massive amounts of coatings, and the aforementioned environmental and climate-controlled area for scientific applications.
-AIC is an Axalta Powder Coatings’ Certified Star Coater and a Whitford Worldwide Approved Quality Coater, and it is these titles and certifications that get the company in the front door of many Fortune 500 manufacturers.
+AIC is an Axalta Coating Systems’ Certified Star Coater and a Whitford Worldwide Approved Quality Coater, and it is these titles and certifications that get the company in the front door of many Fortune 500 manufacturers.

 Steve Hockett, vice president of production, says his company applies a variety of coatings for its growing list of medical and technology clients, including Phillips, Lam Research, Applied Materials, Sanmina and FMC Technologies.

 “A significant amount of our volume and overall revenue comes from the medical industry,” Hockett says.

 Chief among the medical coatings is Arkema’s Rislan nylon, which AIC applies to medical forceps, defibrillator paddles, appliance racks, robotic parts, semiconductor parts and others.
 Because Rislan is able to endure high service temperatures, Hockett says it can be autoclaved in medical applications and has excellent chemical-, impact-, corrosion- and abrasion-resistance.